LB presents the Full Story of a Footballer Genius who is best known by the Nickname; ‘Delstroyer’.

 He began training with Milton Keynes Dons at around 13.
 But when he signed for the club at 16 (a time he broke into the first team), his parents say they were not invited – and as time went on he is said to have become increasingly distant.

-His break-out year came in 2014 when he marshaled and controlled the midfield MK Dons’ 4-0 home win over Manchester United in August, 2014.
-His performance earned him plaudits from every pundit in the game and led to comparison with Steven Gerrard.
+His break-out year came in 2014 when he marshalled and controlled the midfield MK Dons’ 4-0 home win over Manchester United in August 2014.
+His performance earned him plaudits from every pundit in the game and led to a comparison with Steven Gerrard.

 In February 2015, it was reported that former Wimbledon player John Fashanu had tried to convince Alli to play for Nigeria.

-Dele Alli Childhood Story Plus Untold Biography Facts – The Manchester United Uplift
+Dele Alli Biography Facts – The Manchester United Uplift:

 He was dominating Manchester United when he was still at MK Dons.